-When I heard that story as a kid, it got me interested in sheep to some degree, but I had no thoughts of ever becoming a farmer until I met Margot in college.
+When I heard that story as a kid, it got me mildly interested in sheep, but I had no thoughts of ever becoming a farmer until I met Margot in college.
 When I met her I was like, “You mean, you’re a real farmer!?”

 I moved here to be with her the summer after we finished college and we’ve been here ever since.

 Tell us about what you do on a daily basis.

 Alex: We’re the farm managers, and in that role we take care of the goats and the other animals on the farm – we’ve got chickens and pigs too.
 We milk the goats twice a day, we move them around to keep them on fresh pasture, we take care of them when they need taking care of, and we manage the pastures.
 That’s a big part of it – all summer long we’re mowing the fields and haying to stock up on hay to feed the animals all winter.